syscall-sdk/core/README.md

 ## 0x01: the manifesto

-syscall-sdk is the missing link between blockchain and reality while traditional oracles import real-world data to the blockchain, syscall-sdk exports blockchain actions to the real world syscall-sdk extends the blockchain's capabilities beyond its native environment with just a single line of code, developers can send emails and sms, post on x (twitter), control telegram bots, or trigger ai agents
+syscall-sdk is the missing link between blockchain and reality<br>
+while traditional oracles import real-world data to the blockchain, syscall-sdk exports blockchain actions to the real world<br>
+syscall-sdk extends the blockchain's capabilities beyond its native environment<br>
+with just a single line of code, developers can send emails and sms, post on x (twitter), control telegram bots, or trigger ai agents<br>

 --------------------------------

 ## 0x02: the paradigm shift

-traditional oracles are **read-only**: they pull data from the world onto the chain syscall-sdk is **write-enabled**: it pushes blockchain intent out to the real world
+traditional oracles are **read-only**: they pull data from the world onto the chain<br>
+syscall-sdk is **write-enabled**: it pushes blockchain intent out to the real world<br>

 ```text
    [ traditional oracle ]                    [ syscall-sdk ]